 What is gluten?

 Gluten is a protein found in certain cereal grains including wheat, rye, barley and triticale, but it also sneaks into many foods, additives and ingredients made from these grains, even beer made from barley!
 You may also see the words “may contain gluten” or “may contain traces of gluten” and these should be treated as if they contain gluten.
-However, if a supermarket product is labelled “gluten-free” or has the Crossed Grain symbol, you can be confident it is gluten-free.
+However, if a supermarket product is labelled “gluten-free” or has the Crossed Grain symbol, you can be confident it is 100% free from gluten.
 A protein similar to gluten is found in oats – it is called avenin.
 Most people with coeliac disease can safely eat oats, provided these are not contaminated with gluten.